msa-em/nanocartography/04_applications.md

-The premise of utilizing nanocartography for electron microscopic analysis centers on the knowledge of the α and β axes of a double tilt stage (note: as described in section 2, the α,β convention is equivalent to X and Y tilt axes).
+The premise of utilizing nanocartography for electron microscopic analysis centers on the knowledge of the α and β axes of a double tilt stage (note: as described in Navigation and Orientation, the α,β convention is equivalent to X and Y tilt axes).
 A similar procedure can be performed for a single tilt stage, but it precludes much of the information that can be collected (i.e., the ability to tilt within a crystal and stage motion